 - Maintain units according to HQS and ensure continued compliance

 Usually, HCVP landlord hopefuls should correct failed items identified in the HQS inspection form within 30 days.
-Enumerated below is a non-exhaustive list of commonly failed HQS inspection items in an east-coast county:
+Enumerated below is a non-exhaustive list of commonly failed inspection items in an east-coast county:

 - Non-functional smoke detectors